-Many investors are asking themselves, “when will silver go up?”
+Many investors are asking themselves, “When will silver go up?”
 Unfortunately it’s tough to get a straight answer, even from experts.

 Nevertheless, it’s definitely possible to track down different opinions on the topic.
-Investors interested in betting on the silver price would do well to keep them in mind as they try to determine where it may move in the future.
+Market participants interested in investing in silver would do well to keep them in mind as they try to determine where the price may move in the future.

 When will silver go up?: Silver year-on-year

 To approach the question, “When will silver go up?” it’s useful to look at its past performance.
 As mentioned, silver has certainly had ups and downs over the past year, and at the end of 2018, the white metal had dropped 14 percent from the beginning of the year.

 It’s helpful to look at gold price drivers when trying to understand silver’s price action in the last year.
 Silver is of course the more changeable of the two precious metals, but nevertheless it often trades in relative tandem with gold bullion.

 For gold, and by extension, silver, a key price driver lately hasn’t been so much supply and demand, but uncertainty.
 As noted, the past 12 months have been filled with major geopolitical events like tension between the US and other countries such as North Korea, China and Iran.
 Those and other developments have been major sources of concern for investors in the precious metals market.